-INTERNATIONAL STUDENTS LEGAL REQUIREMENTS
+INTERNATIONAL STUDENTS LEGAL REOUIREMENTS

 Park University is authorized under federal law to enroll non-immigrant alien students.
-Qualified international students, defined as all students who are not United States citizens and who are in the United States legally, are encouraged to contact the Office of International Student Services for special forms and instructions for admission to Park University.
+Qualified international students, defined on all are last to the students of the students of the students are students. international students, defined as all students who are not United States citizens and who are in the United States legally, are encouraged to contact the Office of International Student Services for special forms and instructions for admission to Park University.